CorrelAid/CitiesRopen/README.md

 devtools::install_github("PhilippMartinBosch/CitiesRopen")
 ```

-## How to use the package

-### Basic Structure
+### Structure

-The package provides to major functions, which build on each other.
+The package provides to major functions, which functionally build on
+each other.
+First, you always have to call `show_data` to get an
+overview over the files in the data portal.
+As described below, you can
+combine your query with different filter arguments to restrict your
+search to only files of interest.
+Once you have restricted your query,
+you can start downloading the files using the `get_data` function.
 In
-order to use the package, you always have to call `show_data` first to
-get an overview over the files in the data portal.
-As described below,
-you can combine your query with different filter arguments to restrict
-your search to only files of interest.
-Once you have restricted your
-query, you can start downloading the files using the `get_data`
-function.
-In order to connect both functions, you have to use the pipe
+order to connect both functions, you have to use the pipe operator `%>%`
-operator `%>%` from `margritter`.
+from `margritter`.

 ``` r
 #Basic Structure (without filter arguments)
 show_data() %>%
   get_data()
 ```

-### Functions

 #### show\_data()